lenh0205/AspSample/Features/Other/Agile_Scrum.md

 * **`Production Owner`**
 * -> define what kind of software or product is to be built
-* -> defining features that are needed in the product (base on customer feedback) (create, prioritiez, accept stories)
+* -> defining features that are needed in the product (base on customer feedback) (create, prioritiez, accept stories; release planning)
 * _(có thể làm việc với khách hàng trực tiếp hoặc gián tiếp qua `Business Analyst` customer support, sales team)_
 * _**Business Analyst** (nếu có) complement the PO in translating business needs into actionable technical requirements, ensures that requirements are well-understood and actionable_